justindallen82/NetWatcher2/README.md

 - Set a custom ip list.
 - Set the check rate.
 - Option to enable logging to a file.
+THIS IS A TEST BRANCH TO ADD A SPEED LIMIT OPTION

 Usage